yotam4h/wedding_seating/README.md

 - `guests.csv` is your input file following the schema above.
 - Use `--export-prefix` to write `seating_plan.csv` (and `.pdf` if you add `--export-format pdf`).
 - Drop the `--no-print` flag to see each table listed in the console.
-- Add `--visualize` to open the Matplotlib seating chart after optimization.

 ## How it works